jflamy/jfirmata_experiment/README.md

 - Each pin number can be mapped to a button and the MQTT message to be sent when the button is pressed is defined.
 - Conversely, an MQTT message received can be mapped to one or more pins.
 For each pin the expected action is given -- turning the pin on or off, flashing the pin, emitting a tone, triggering a relay.

 Schematics for building devices can be found in the `diagrams` folder in this repository.
 Instructions for using the [Wokwi](https://docs.wokwi.com) simulator together with this program as also given, allowing to test a design live with owlcms before building it.
+Because Firmata and this driver do not require any programming, electronics hobbyists can build the devices without programming, simply by changing the Excel file.

 **Credit** This program has its roots in the [Blue-Owl](https://github.com/scottgonzalez/blue-owl) project by Scott González.